Rudy Perpich: Post-political life

 After leaving office in 1991, Perpich went to Zagreb, Croatia, to assist its post-communist government.
 In 1992 he moved to Paris, France, for a business consulting position.
 That year, he was diagnosed with colorectal cancer, and underwent surgery; he never disclosed his illness publicly.
 He returned to Minnesota in 1993.
 In 1995, his cancer returned.
 On September 21, 1995, Perpich died at his home in Minnetonka at the age of 67.
 He is buried in Lakewood Cemetery in Minneapolis.

 Perpich's wife, former Minnesota First Lady Lola Perpich, died on May 6, 2025.

+Personal life

+Perpich owned a cabin on Esquagama Lake near McKinley, Minnesota.